dpriedel/Collector/README.md

 EDGAR form files are identified by CIK number which is assigned by the EDGAR system.
 This program will also do a ticker to CIK conversion.
 You can provide a file with a list of stock ticker symbols and the corresponding CIK will be found.
 The results are saved in file on your system so you can reuse them in future runs.
+This feature used to do repeated queries to the SEC site for the conversions but now, it just downloads the entire file which became available some time ago.